 Whether you want to become a dog trainer, behaviourist, groomer, walker or kennel manager, or perhaps you are passionate about rehabilitating rescue dogs or providing specialised training for assistance dogs, our canine courses will help prepare you for these rewarding roles.

 At UCR, we pride ourselves on creating an inclusive, supportive environment to help you develop a deeper understanding of dogs, and their owners.
 We ensure you receive plenty of valuable practical skills that will serve you well in your future career.

-You will also gain the skills to develop your own canine business and we will show you how to craft your pitch to win new customers too.
+You will also gain the skills to develop your own canine business and canine focused research in your chosen area.